RootEdit/ScrollJS/README.md

 # ScrollJS
 A Javascript library for scroll and parallax effect using  TweenJS.

-This plugin for TweenJS is replacing the use of the scroll bar value in place of time.
+This plugin use the scroll value in place of time to control the tween animation.

-##usage
-### initialization
+## installation

 * First include tweenjs script.
 * After include scrollJS.